arangodb/docs/3.6/http/agency.md

 { "/a/b/c": [1, 2, 3] }
 ```

-Consider the agency in initialized as above let's review the responses from the agency as follows:
+Consider the Agency in initialized as above let's review the responses from the Agency as follows:

 ```
 curl -L http://$SERVER:$PORT/_api/agency/write -d '[[{"/a/b/c":{"op":"set","new":[1,2,3,4]},"/a/b/pi":{"op":"set","new":"some text"}},{"/a/b/c":{"old":[1,2,3]}}]]'